naveed-a-sattar/Advanced-Kubernetes-Deployments/kubernetes-services.md

 # NodePort Service in Kubernetes

-This README.md file provides an overview of NodePort service in Kubernetes, explaining its purpose, usage, creation process, and provides an example YAML configuration.
+This md file provides an overview of NodePort service in Kubernetes, explaining its purpose, usage, creation process, and provides an example YAML configuration.

 ## What does a NodePort service do?